Bago is a town little visited by tourists located about 80 kilometers northeast of Yangon. The town has a long and rich history.

 Myanmar is a Buddhist country with many Buddhist temples and religious sites.
-Tourist should make sure to bring with them appropriate dressing attires, especially when they plan on visiting Bago’s different Buddhist pagodas.
-For instance, tourists must avoid sleeveless shirts, shorts, skirts or pants that are shorter than the knee, and should try to wear toes-covered shoes rather than flip-flops when visiting these religious sites.
+Tourists should make sure to bring with them appropriate dressing attires, especially when they plan on visiting Bago’s different Buddhist pagodas.
+For instance, tourists must avoid sleeveless shirts, shorts, skirts, or pants that are shorter than the knee, and should try to wear toes-covered shoes rather than flip-flops when visiting these religious sites.
 It is important that tourists pay respect to Myanmar’s cultural and religious centers.

 It is most recommended that tourists visit Bago (and many other cities in Myanmar) during the months of November – mid-March, when the weather is relatively dry, temperate, and more predictable.
-This dry season is especially essential when tourists plan on performing outdoor activities such as mountain climbing or traveling by boats.
+This dry season is especially essential when tourists plan on performing outdoor activities such as mountain climbing or traveling by boat.

 The March-May period is too hot, which may leave tourists severely dehydrated and even suffering from heat strokes.
 To the contrary, the August-October months are the region’s rainy season, during which heavy rain and severe flooding are most likely to occur.
 In general, tourists are recommended to always bring with them enough water and either a hat or an umbrella to prevent dehydration and heat strokes.
-Mosquitoes repellents may also be useful to avoid the unpleasantness and irritation of mosquito bites.
+Mosquito repellents may also be useful to avoid the unpleasantness and irritation of mosquito bites.

 The city of Bago is small enough to walk around.
 For more convenience, tourists may choose to bike or travel on shared and/or private motorbike and tuk-tuk rides.